Yshayy/not-my-problem-talk/slides/demo.md

 </div>
 </div>

-<div style="color:#696969;font-weight:bold">Can we write only our business code and let our hosting environment take care of the rest?</div>
+<div style="color:#696969;font-weight:bold">How can we write only our business code and let our hosting environment take care of the rest?</div>

 ---